ck-toh/pihole-ha/readme.md

 # Pi-hole HA Docker Container

 Using keepalived to redirect Pi-hole serivces to secondary Pi-hole instances during maintainance/upgrade.
+Pi-hole container is running on 2 separate docker servers.

 ## Checking Pi-hole docker instances
 Script exit code is set depending number of lines returned when checking pihole instances.
 We expect 2 lines returned with pihole is running